 If you manage to get a hold of a website builder industry veteran, they are likely to reference Duda at one point or another.
-While it isn’t as popular of a builder as Wix, Squarespace or Weebly, user Duda reviews are still pretty easy to come by.
+While it isn’t as popular of a builder as Squarespace or Zyro, user Duda reviews are still pretty easy to come by.

 And what do these users say?
 Well, the general opinion about Duda’s builder seems to be pretty positive.
 Customers seem mostly happy and satisfied with the services they receive from the company, and the way that the builder is built and managed.